HarshitKaushik/java-cheat-sheet/README.md

 }
 ```

-No we can change the method addAmounts to throw CurrenciesDoNotMatchException - even the declaration of the method changed.
+Now we can change the method `addAmounts` to throw `CurrenciesDoNotMatchException` - even the declaration of the method changed.

 ```java
 class AmountAdder {